House votes to hold Trump ally Steve Bannon in contempt

 Raskin said, “I know that might work on Steve Bannon’s podcast, but that’s not going to work in the Rules Committee of the United States House of Representatives, Mr. Gaetz.
 I’m sorry.”

-Associated Press writers Michael Balsamo, Eric Tucker and Farnoush Amiri contributed to this report.
+Associated Press writers Alan Fram, Michael Balsamo, Eric Tucker, Alan G and Farnoush Amiri contributed to this report.